seungyeon677/seungyeon677.github.io/_pages/about.md

 ---
 {% include base_path %}

+Hello, I'm Seungyeon Lee.

 I am a passionate researcher specializing in **Human Mobility Patterns** and **Spatial Network Analysis**.
-My research journey begins with a fundamental question: *How can we interpret complex movement patterns on road networks to predict regional changes and resolve social inequity?*

-By blending the rigor of **Civil Engineering**, the spatial depth of **Geography**, and the forward-looking vision of **Urban Planning**, I study the invisible pulse of cities.
-My core strength lies in **shifting social equity discussions from static, frozen urban representations to living, dynamic dimensions** that evolve hour by hour, day by day.
+My research journey begins with a fundamental question: *How can we interpret complex movement patterns on road networks to predict regional changes and resolve social inequity?* My core strength lies in **shifting social equity discussions from static, frozen urban representations to living, dynamic dimensions** that evolve hour by hour, day by day.

-With a solid foundation in **Linear Algebra and Matrix Computation**, I develop and apply **GeoAI and Spatiotemporal Machine Learning frameworks** (such as GNNs and STGCN) to translate messy, real-world big data into actionable, human-centered spatial insights.

 Ultimately, my goal is to design safer, smarter, and more resilient urban systems where essential infrastructure and public services are equitably accessible to everyone.

+Outside of my research, you can usually find me nurturing my indoor plants🌱, sketching🎨, or enjoying long walks with my dog🐾.

 <table style="width: 100%; border-collapse: collapse; border: none;">